Wolf3s/xbmc4xbox-python/python/Doc/library/timeit.rst

              t.print_exc()

       The advantage over the standard traceback is that source lines in the compiled template will be displayed.
 The optional *file* argument directs where the traceback is sent; it defaults to :data:`sys.stderr`.

-.. _timeit-command-line-interface:
+.. _command-line-interface:

 Command-Line Interface
 ----------------------